hasanmoudud/geocompr/main.md

 ```

 Conveniently, the user has not to specify each single parameter.
-In case a parameter is left unspecified, `run_qgis` will automatically use the corresponding default value as argument if available.
+In case a parameter is left unspecified, `run_qgis()` will automatically use the corresponding default value as argument if available.
 To find out about the default values, run `get_args_man()`.

-To finally get rid off the slivers, we specify that all polygons with an area less or equal to 25000 m^^2 should be joined to that neighboring polygon with the largest area.
+To finally get rid off the slivers, we specify that all polygons with an area less or equal to 25000 m^2^ should be joined to that neighboring polygon with the largest area.

 ```r